DanielKim12/For_singles_filter/README.md

-# Solo Filter - A Chrome Extension for Singles 🚀
+# Singles Filter - A Chrome Extension for Singles 🚀

 ## Description
 Tired of seeing couple-related content all over your feed? **Solo Filter** is a Chrome extension designed for **singles** who want to embrace their independence! 🎉

 This extension **filters out and blurs romantic content** on **Instagram** and other social media platforms—so you don’t have to avoid your favorite apps on **Valentine’s Day, National Couples Day, or anniversaries**.
-No more forced romance—just **pure, solo enjoyment!** 💃🕺
+No more forced romance—just **pure, solo enjoyment!**

 ---